Chart Color Schemes

 Riverstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Riverstone's dwelling structures, as per the latest Census, consisted of 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 84.9% houses and 15.1% other dwellings.
-Home ownership in Riverstone stood at 19.1%, with mortgaged dwellings at 45.0% and rented dwellings at 35.8%.
-The median monthly mortgage repayment was $2,513, below Sydney metro's average of $2,700.
+Riverstone's dwelling structure, as per the latest Census, comprised 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 84.9% houses and 15.1% other dwellings.
+Home ownership in Riverstone stood at 19.1%, with mortgaged dwellings at 45.0% and rented ones at 35.8%.
+The median monthly mortgage repayment was $2,513, below Sydney metro's $2,700.
 Median weekly rent in Riverstone was $450, compared to Sydney metro's $540.
-Nationally, Riverstone's mortgage repayments were higher at $2,513 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Riverstone's mortgage repayments were higher at $2,513 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing